The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Cut a piece of black ribbon to the size of your kiddo’s waist, adding an extra 3 inches.

 Glue the black ribbon to the underside of the cardboard belt buckle (on the back of the middle rung of the buckle).
-Allow to dry.
+Allow it to dry.

 And now it’s time for tons more DIY Halloween costume inspiration!
 Join in on the BLOG HOP!
 Click on the links below each collage to get the detailed instructions about how to make the costume pictured, just like mine above.
 Don’t forget to follow the Handamde Halloween Costumes Pinterest Board for even more DIY costume greatness!